Ski Tour Finsteraarhorn

 Day 1: Ascent to Grünhornlücke

 From the Jungfraujoch, descend to Konkordiaplatz, right in the heart of the Bernese Alps.
-The glacier descent is wide and impressive.
-Then comes the first ascent: over the Grüneggfirn to the Grünhornlücke, a high alpine pass with panoramic views of the surrounding glacier peaks.
-The last descent of the day takes us with a short counter-ascent to the Finsteraarhorn Hut at 3,048 m above sea level: our base camp for the summit stage.
+The glacier landscape is wide and impressive.
+Then comes the first climb: over the Grüneggfirn to the Grünhornlücke, a high alpine pass with panoramic views of the surrounding glacier peaks.
+The last ski descent of the day followed by a short re ascent takes us to the Finsteraarhorn Hut at 3,048 m above sea level: our base camp for the summit stage.

 Distance